Publications

 To create a new publication:

-Select the Dotted menu (... ) to the right of the folder that is to contain the content in the Content Manager.
+1. Select the Dotted menu (... ) to the right of the folder to store the new content in the Content Manager.

 If a suitable folder does not already exist, you can create a new one (Create Folder).